Real-time streaming in Power BI

 To get started with real-time streaming, you choose one of the following ways to consume streaming data in Power BI:

 - Tiles with visuals from streaming data

-- Datasets created from streaming data that persist in Power BI
+- Semantic models created from streaming data that persist in Power BI

 For either option, you need to set up streaming data in Power BI.
-To get your real-time streaming dataset working in Power BI:
+To get your real-time streaming semantic model working in Power BI:

 In either an existing or new dashboard, select Add a tile.